jaranasaur/react-hooks-cheatsheet/README.md

       useEffect(() => {
         document.title = title;   // this will run only when 'title' has changed }, [title]);

+- If you pass multiple dependecies, the effect will run when one dependency changes

 - You can pass an empty array `[]` as the second parameter if you want the effect to run only once (similar to the `ComponentDidMount` method in class components)